-Karen Leviton is of counsel in the Los Angeles office of Latham & Watkins and is a member of the Litigation & Trial Department.
-Her practice focuses primarily on mass tort and environmental litigation, complex business disputes in trial and appellate courts and insurance coverage litigation.
+Karen Leviton retired from the partnership in July 1991.
+She was of counsel in the Los Angeles office of Latham & Watkins and a member of the Litigation & Trial Department.
+Her prior practice focused primarily on mass tort and environmental litigation, complex business disputes in trial and appellate courts and insurance coverage litigation.

 Ms. Leviton's experience in insurance coverage litigation includes an action for recovery of business income losses suffered by a beverage company resulting from an E. coli bacteria incident.
 It also includes representation of a bank in several actions that were among the first cases arising out of the insurance industry's involvement in the motion picture finance field, which cases produced several significant legal rulings concerning policy interpretation and the law of bad faith.